pokepetter/pyweek_30_castaway/README.txt

-If you get stuck in geometry:
+If you get stuck inside geometry:
 Press Ctrl+R to reset the player position.